UniversalScientificTechnologies/ExpaLight/README.md

 ## Do this flashlight needs to be turned off?

-No it could shine all night until full discharge.
+No, it could shine all night until full discharge.
 It allows very robust design without mechanic switches.
 You only need a smart-phone charger or microUSB cable and USB port to light-up the flashlight again.

 ## Why is the overall design of flashlight such complicated?

-It is result of many use cases.
-The flashlight could be used in hand, stand vertically on table, placed horizontally on paper and it does not roll.
-It could be also used as a headlamp etc.
+It is the result of many use cases.
+The flashlight could be used in hand, stand vertically on the table, placed horizontally on paper and it does not roll.
+It could also be used as a headlamp etc.

+## Where can I buy it?
+You can on [Tindie](https://www.tindie.com/products/UST_Store/expalight/) or in our [e-shop](http://www.ust.cz/shop/product_info.php?products_id=271).